Misigo94/Pitch/README.md

 # Pitchperfect
-- This is a web app where one can pitch their ideas in less than one minute anad see reviews on them and receive feeback.
+- This is a web app where one can pitch their best pitches in less than one minute and receive feeback in form of comments.

 ## By Martin Misigo